Extreme depolarization for any spin: Introduction

 \section{Introduction}

 The elementary building blocks for storing and processing information on quantum devices are quantum bits or qubits.
-Qubits are controllable two-level quantum systems that can take very different forms, from the spin of an electron in NV centres, to trapped ions, neutral atoms in optical lattices, photons or superconducting circuits.
-A key figure of merit for the quality of a qubit is its coherence time, i.e.\ the time during which it can reliably store information or remain in a quantum superposition of states before decoherence transforms it into a statistical mixture of states.
+Qubits are controllable two-level quantum systems that can take very different forms, from the spin of an electron in NV center, to trapped ions, neutral atoms in optical lattices, photons, or superconducting circuits.
+A key figure of merit for the quality of a qubit is its coherence time, i.e., the time during which it can reliably store information or remain in a quantum superposition of states before decoherence transforms it into a statistical mixture of states.
 Efforts to use elementary quantum systems with more than two degrees of freedom for quantum technologies have been intensified by the availability of such systems in experiments operating in the quantum regime.
-These so-called qudits can be implemented with a variety of systems, e.g.\ using the orbital angular momentum of light~\cite{2018Zeilinger}, the electronic spin of magnetic atoms~\cite{2021Satoor}, the internal levels of trapped ions~\cite{Ionqudits}, superconducting circuits~\cite{SCqudits} or the rotational degree of freedom in molecules~\cite{Saw20}.
-This work aims to explore fundamental questions related to the decoherence of these qudits or, equivalently, of individual spins of arbitrary spin quantum number $j$.
-No general study exists that addresses the questions: Which states, for any spin, are most prone to decoherence on short time scales but also on longer time scales ?
-How fast does non-classicality of a spin state fade over time due to decoherence ?
-How long does it take before a spin state becomes absolutely classical, in the sense that non-classicality of the state cannot be revived solely by applying unitary transformations ?
+These so-called qudits can be implemented with a variety of systems, e.g., using the orbital angular momentum of light~\cite{2018Zeilinger}, the electronic spin of magnetic atoms~\cite{2021Satoor}, the internal levels of trapped ions~\cite{Ionqudits}, superconducting circuits~\cite{SCqudits}, or the rotational degree of freedom in molecules~\cite{Saw20}.
+This work explores previously unaddressed fundamental questions related to the decoherence of these individual qudits or, equivalently, of individual spins of arbitrary quantum number $j$.
+Most of the work done so far on the depolarization of spin states has either followed a phenomenological approach based on a SU($n$) depolarization channel~\cite{2002Kempe,2004Dur,2005Dur,2005Lidar,Aol08,2010Nori}, or has focused on dynamical decoherence of specific states, such as NOON states and coherent states~\cite{2013Rivas,Benedict99}.
+Our work is different in its focus and in the spin states that play a central role: the anticoherent spin states.
+These states have recently attracted much attention because of their usefulness in quantum metrology~\cite{Gol18, Mar20, Gol21}.
+Here, we aim to provide additional insight on the dynamical depolarization of spin states by addressing the following questions: Which states are most prone to decoherence on short-time scales but also on longer time scales (states reaching a quantum speed limit) for any spin ?
+What is the quantum information theoretic resource that enables superdecoherence ?
+How long does it take before a spin state becomes absolutely classical due to decoherence, in the sense that non-classicality of the state cannot be revived by the sole application of unitary transformations~?